 - Student meets with academic advisor to review portfolio process, criteria needed for portfolio, and deadline dates (two semesters before the course is offered). - 2.
-Student meets with instructor for a brief review of the student's work/experiences/previous courses. - 3.
-If faculty agrees there is potential to portfolio, student sees advisor and registers for appropriate class. - 4.
-Academic advisor notifies instructor of student registration for appropriate class. - Student gathers evidence for the portfolio following the IUSON guidelines, and sends the portfolio to the instructor by a specific time/date. - Instructor reviews the material, notifies the student and completes the Portfolio Review Form.
+Student meets with instructor for a brief review of the student's work/experiences/previous courses.

+- 3. If faculty agrees there is potential for special credit, student should meet with an advisor and register for appropriate class. - 4.
+Academic advisor notifies instructor of student registration for appropriate class. - Student gathers evidence for the portfolio following the IUSON guidelines and sends the portfolio to the instructor by a specific time/date. - Instructor reviews the material, notifies the student, and completes the Portfolio Review Form.
 It is sent to the Associate Dean (or appropriate administrative designee) for a signature.
 Dean's office sends approved portfolio to academic advisor to initiate "special credit". - 7.
-If all course requirements are complete, the academic advisor applies for "special credit". - If Special Credit is approved with minor changes, the student is to register for the course or for Independent Study and complete faculty expected course outcomes/objectives: - Instructor informs student of the activities needed for portfolio (see attached "Special Requirements" form). - Faculty signs this form upon the completion of the needed items and returns the form to the academic advisor. - Academic advisor sends the Special Credit form to the Registrar. - If Special Credit is denied the student meets with the academic advisor and registers for the required course.
-Please refer to School of Nursing Policy AFS-20
+If all course requirements are complete, the academic advisor applies for "special credit". - If special credit is approved with minor changes, the student is to register for the course or for independent study and complete faculty expected course outcomes/objectives: - 1.
+Instructor informs student of the activities needed for portfolio - Faculty signs this form upon the completion of the needed items and returns the form to the academic advisor. - 3.
+Academic advisor sends the special credit form to the Registrar.

+If special credit is denied, the student meets with the academic advisor and registers for the required course.
+IUSON Policy AFS-20

-Practicum and Clinical Absence Policy
+Clinical Absence and Practicum Policy

 Students are required to participate in all regularly scheduled or substituted practicum/clinical/laboratory experiences as they strive to meet course objectives/ outcomes.
 Failure to complete all regularly scheduled or substituted practicum/clinical/laboratory experiences places the student at risk for not meeting course objectives.
 Students absent from more than 20 percent of scheduled practicum/clinical/laboratory experiences (up to 10 percent in some courses with a restricted number of practicum/clinical experiences) will either receive a failing grade, be allowed to withdraw according to IUSON Policy VI-A-12, or take an incomplete according to University policy as dictated by the timing and circumstances surrounding the absences.
+IUSON Policy AFS-22.